Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 While there are federal laws for commercial breeders, there isn’t consistent regulation for smaller breeders.
 Dog organizations, like the American Kennel Club (AKC), have guidelines for ethical breeding practices and also provide education courses.

-Reputable clubs and organizations that promote the welfare of purebred dogs usually have requirements that breeders must meet to register with them.
-These requirements can help prevent occurrences of Popular Sire Syndrome by educating breeders and placing regulations for safe breeding practices.
+Reputable clubs and organizations that promote the welfare of purebred dogs usually require breeders to meet certain requirements to register with them.
+These requirements can help prevent Popular Sire Syndrome by educating breeders and regulating safe breeding practices.

 Customers can also shop responsibly by choosing puppies from reputable and ethical breeders.
 While it may be tempting to purchase a puppy at a cheaper price, it’s better, in the long run, to bring home a healthy puppy and discourage any suspicious breeding practices, even if it’s more expensive.